Why Do You Need A Cloud Operating Model?

 Understand cloud procurement

 When you move to the Cloud, you leave behind the predictable, but often expensive, fixed costs of a CapEx cycle; where you invest, maintain, and upgrade hardware.
 You find yourself in the flexible, scalable world of an OpEx model.
-In your cloud operating model, finance and business models need to be adjusted to manage costs and access the benefits of a consumption-based model (Find out more about best practice cloud cost management).
+In your cloud operating model, finance and business models need to be adjusted to manage costs and access the benefits of a consumption-based model (Find out more about best practices in cloud cost management).

 A Cloud Operating Model represents how an IT organization operates to execute its cloud strategy and deliver value to customers.
 It provides the building blocks across People, Process and Technology, enabling you to elevate your culture and continuously assess and evolve your critical cloud capabilities as you mature.